Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Nordic Naturals guarantees that their fish oil is in its true triglyceride form, not a synthetic ethyl ester.
 What that means for you is that you’ll be getting the pure oil proven to absorb well and provide results.

 More important, each batch is tested by a third-party lab to be free of heavy metals and toxins.

-This product has a blend of DHA, EPA, and Vitamin D3 from anchovies, sardines, and olive oil.
+This product has a blend of DHA, EPA, and high levels of Vitamin D3 from anchovies, sardines, and olive oil.

 Three capsules per day will get you 133% of the recommended amount of Vitamin D3.
 It comes from wild-harvested lichen, not animal sources.

 But that’s not all.
-There are many other indispensable vitamins and minerals in each dose.
+There are many other indispensable postnatal vitamins and minerals in each dose.

 What I liked is that there isn’t an excess amount like some supplements have.
 If you’re already trying to eat a healthy diet, you don’t need 300% or more of certain components.
 It can damage your health to overdose on some nutrients.